Texas mortgage companies, founder must pay $93 million in fraud case: jury

-NEW YORK A federal jury has ordered two Texas-based home mortgage entities and their chief executive to pay nearly $93 million for defrauding the U.S. government into insuring thousands of risky loans, authorities said on Wednesday.
+NEW YORK (Reuters) - A federal jury has ordered two Texas-based home mortgage entities and their chief executive to pay nearly $93 million for defrauding the U.S. government into insuring thousands of risky loans, according to court records.

 Americus Mortgage Corp, AllQuest Home Mortgage Corp, and their founder, Jim Hodge, were found liable on Tuesday by a Houston federal jury for violating the False Claims Act and the Financial Institutions Reform, Recovery, and Enforcement Act.

-The jury awarded nearly $93 million in damages, including $7.37 million against Hodge, a sum that is subject to mandatory tripling.
-Further penalties are expected, which U.S. District Judge George Hanks will set at a later date.
+The jury awarded nearly $93 million in damages, including $7.37 million against Hodge, a sum that is subject to mandatory tripling under the False Claims Act.
+Further penalties are expected, which U.S. District Judge George Hanks will set at a later date, Manhattan U.S. Attorney Preet Bharara's office said in a press statement released late on Wednesday.

-A lawyer for the companies, which during the period at issue were known as Allied Home Mortgage Capital Corp, Allied Home Mortgage Corp, did not immediately respond to a request for comment on Thursday.
+During the period at issue, the companies were known as Allied Home Mortgage Capital Corp and Allied Home Mortgage Corp.

+Wendell Odom, their lawyer, said he anticipated an appeal in the case, one of several the U.S. government has brought against lenders following the 2008 financial crisis.

+He said the government was seeking to recover damages for "hyper-technical violations of federal regulations" that had little to do with market conditions that led loans to default.

-The lawsuit was one of several brought by Manhattan U.S. Attorney Preet Bharara's office in the wake of the 2008 financial crisis against lenders who underwrote loans insured by the Federal Housing Administration's Direct Endorsement Program.
+The lawsuit was one of several brought by Bharara's office against lenders who underwrote loans insured by the Federal Housing Administration's Direct Endorsement Program.

 The lawsuit was announced in 2011, when Bharara's office intervened in a pending whistleblower case.
 It was transferred from New York to Texas in 2012.